nana-4/materia-theme/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
 IMPORTANT NOTE:

-Before reporting a bug, please check whether it also occurs with other themes, especially Adwaita or Adwaita-dark.
-If it also occurs with the upstream default theme, it is very likely an upstream issue.
+Before reporting a bug, please check whether it also happens with other themes, especially Adwaita or Adwaita-dark.
+If it happens even with the upstream default theme, it is very likely an upstream issue.
 -->

 **Reporter Info**
 <!--
-Please provide the following information as much as possible.
+Please provide the following information *as much as possible*.
-To check your GTK3 version, run: "pkg-config --modversion gtk+-3.0" -->
+To check your GTK3 version, run: `gtk-launch --version` -->

 - Materia version: